The Only Way a Garden Saves Money

 I plant peas every year.
 I like to eat them.
 I really do.
 But I’m not kidding you, for the amount I actually end up eating, I could stick four seeds in the ground and have plenty—which would save me money, space, and time.A garden only saves you money if you only plant what you're actually going to eat.
 Click To Tweet

-As any hard working homesteader knows, time is money.
+To save money, there are options for cheap or free ways to get seeds.
+But as any hard working homesteader knows, time is also money.
 If you’re spending precious time weeding around plants that you know aren’t going to be enjoyed by anyone you know, you’re also wasting money.

 And while there is something to be said for experimental gardening and sticking a seed in the ground to see what happens because you might like what comes up, I’m talking about continuing to grow things that you know you aren’t going to eat.
 That year after year, for whatever reason, are left in the garden to rot, rather than making their way into your belly.